minenhledlamini12/Rural-smart-water/README.md

 ● Remote monitoring
 ● Remote control

-### The Esp32 code
+### The LoRa32 sender code:
-This is the code that runs on the arduino esp32 board that harvest the data for the stream through sensor.
+This is the code that runs on the arduino LoRa32 board that sends data from the instrumentation room to the control room where it is uploaded to the realtime database harvest the data for the stream through sensor.
 The connected sensors are:

-1. Turbidity sensor which detect the amoount of suspended particles in water.test for dissolved chemicals in the water
+1. Turbidity sensor which detect the amoount of suspended particles in water.test for dissolved chemicals in the water.
-2. pH sensor that tests the pH of water
+2. pH sensor that tests the pH of water.
-3. TSD  that test for dissolved chemicals in the water
+3. TSD  that test for dissolved chemicals in the water.
+4. Ultrasonic sensor.

 [Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/blob/main/firebase_rural-smart-water.ino)

-This sensors upload the readings to the arduino board which then sends the data to the google firebase databese which will display on the webapp. the board also controls the the pump, the valves that are in the water supply system.
+This sensors upload the readings to the arduino board which then sends the data to the other board to be transmitted to google firebase databese which will display on the webapp.The board also controls the the pump, the valves that are in the water supply system.